 The awards bring together architects, manufacturers, suppliers and industry figures in recognition of innovation & excellence in custom home building.

-Winners of the coveted awards are announced at a Ceremony towards the end of year and readers get to see all the winners in a special supplement in Build It magazine.
+Winners are announced at a ceremony towards the end of year and readers get to see all the winning products and projects in a special supplement in Build It magazine.